The Best of Siouxsie and the Banshees: Content

 This best-of includes an unreleased track "Dizzy" (re-edited), only available on this CD; it was recorded in late 1994.
-The original version of "Dizzy" was included on a one track CD sold at the Seven Year Itch concerts of 2002.
+The original version of "Dizzy" (version 1) was included on a one track CD sold at the Seven Year Itch concerts of 2002.
 "Dizzy" would later feature in the 2006 film Notes on a Scandal.

 The Best of also includes for the first time the complete version of "This Wheel's on Fire" with no fade out in the end.
 Also, the Mark Saunders mix of "Stargazer" was used instead of the original album version.
 All except for two of the tracks had previously been included on Once Upon a Time/The Singles and Twice Upon a Time – The Singles, although there were some minor differences in song versions on this collection.

 The double CD edition also contains many remixes and an unreleased extended version of a non-album single from 1987, "Song from the Edge of the World".
 The bonus DVD includes music videos for all the featured songs on the main disc excluding "Dizzy".